-Income Statement: An Income Statement shows your revenues, expenses and profit for a particular period.
+An income statement shows your revenues, expenses and profit for a particular period.
 If you are developing these projections prior to starting your business, this is where you will want to do the bulk of your forecasting.
 The key sections of an income statement are:

 - Revenue – This is the money you will earn from whatever goods or services you provide.

-- Note – One of the key pitfalls of working on your cash flow projections is being overly optimistic about your revenue.
-Watch this video for additional tips on how to accurately create your financial forecast.
+Note: One of the key pitfalls of working on your cash flow projections is being overly optimistic about your revenue.

 - Assets – These are the tangible objects of financial value owned by your company.